These days, for those of us that race, we seem to be doing more and more short, windward-leeward races.

 You learn what to stay away from or if it’s safe to go towards it, which side of the clouds you’re going to be lifted and which side you’re going to be headed, so I think it’s a pretty important thing to do.

 - Should you sail for puffs or shifts?

 Noel: Essentially it’s the little bit to do with the boat.
-If it’s a boat like in an Etchells, if you’re racing in six to eight knots, its windspeed.
-Over probably 10, it’s probably shift.
-Downwind in a planing boat I go for windspeed every time.
+If it’s a boat like in an Etchells if you’re racing in six to eight knots, its wind speed.
+Over probably 10, it’s probably shifting.
+Downwind in a planing boat, I go for windspeed every time.

 - You’re going out for a training day, what should you practice uphill?

 Noel: I like defining my practice time pretty clear on what the goal is for that particular training period.
 Essentially, I like to go and say, practice starting and do nothing else but starting.